1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

 The production figures reveal a fascinating tale of American minting priorities and collector behavior.
-Denver dominated 1970 penny production with a staggering 2.89 billion coins, while Philadelphia contributed 1.9 billion pieces—together accounting for over 4.7 billion circulating pennies.
+Denver dominated 1970 penny production with a staggering 2,891,438,900 coins, while Philadelphia contributed 1,898,315,000 pieces — together accounting for over 4.7 billion circulating pennies.

-What makes these numbers particularly intriguing is that both Philadelphia and Denver issues show identical 15% survival rates, suggesting similar circulation patterns and retention behaviors among collectors.
-However, the San Francisco varieties present a mystery—their survival rates remain unknown, adding an element of scarcity speculation that drives collector interest today.
+Both Philadelphia and Denver issues show identical 15% survival rates, suggesting similar circulation patterns and retention behaviors among collectors.
+However, the San Francisco varieties present a mystery — their survival rates remain unknown, adding an element of scarcity speculation that drives collector interest today.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)